 Hemingway survived two plane crashes in two days

 In 1954, Hemingway and his wife Mary Welsh were in the Belgian Congo when their first plane, one which they chartered for sightseeing, crashed.
-Shortly afterward, they got on another plane which was supposed to take them to received medical attention.
+Shortly afterward, they got on another plane that was supposed to take them to receive medical attention.
 It exploded soon after taking off.
-Hemingway supposedly head-butted the door to get it open and get himself and his wife off.
+Ernest Hemingway supposedly head-butted the door to get it open and get himself and his wife off.
 Although Hemingway survived these crashes and even got to read his obituary, he was left with numerous injuries that would haunt him for the rest of his life.

 Ernest Hemingway was married four times

 Throughout his life, Hemingway married and got divorced frequently.
 Each time he divorced he was remarried within a year.
-His first marriage, to Hadley Richardson, who was eight years older than him.
+His first marriage was to Hadley Richardson, who was eight years older than him.
 They married in 1921 and divorced in 1927.
 He married Pauline Pfeiffer that same year.
 She worked for the Paris version of Vogue and wrote a positive review of one of Hemingway’s worst novels.
 They were together until 1940 when he divorced her to marry Martha Gellhorn.
 Finally, he married Mary Welsh with whom he remained until his death in 1961.

 He loved polydactyl cats

 Hemingway had an unusual affection for these cats all of which have six toes or more on each foot rather than the normal five.
 At one point, in his home in Key West, Florida, he had around fifty of these unusual cats in the house.
 Nowadays they are sometimes referred to as “Hemingway cats”.
 Supposedly, Hemingway’s first polydactyl cat was named Snowball.
-Nowadays, on the grounds of the Hemingway House Museum in Key West, visitors and meet descendants of Hemingway’s own cats.
+Nowadays, on the grounds of the Hemingway House Museum in Key West, visitors meet descendants of Hemingway’s own cats.

 He was an avid hunter and fisherman